-The premise of this book, and the other books in the Think series, is that if you know how to program, you can use that skill to help you learn other topics, including Bayesian statistics.
+The premise of this book, and the other books in the Think X series, is that if you know how to program, you can use that skill to learn other topics.

 Also, it provides a smooth development path from simple examples to real-world problems.
 Chapter 3 is a good example.
 It starts with a simple example involving dice, one of the staples of basic probability.
-From there it proceeds in small steps to the Locomotive Problem, which I borrowed from Mosteller’s, Fifty Challenging Problems in Probability, and from there to the German Tank Problem, a famously-successful application of Bayesian methods during World War II.
+From there it proceeds in small steps to the locomotive problem, which I borrowed from Mosteller’s Fifty Challenging Problems in Probability with Solutions, and from there to the German tank problem, a famously successful application of Bayesian methods during World War II.

-Most chapters in this book are motivated by a real-world problem, so most chapters involve some degree of modeling.
-Before we can apply Bayesian methods (or any other analysis), we have to make decisions about which parts of the real-world system we have to include in the model, and which details we can abstract away.
+Most chapters in this book are motivated by a real-world problem, so they involve some degree of modeling.
+Before we can apply Bayesian methods (or any other analysis), we have to make decisions about which parts of the real-world system to include in the model and which details we can abstract away.

-In Chapter refevidence the motivating problem is interpreting SAT scores (the SAT is a standardized test used for college admissions in the U.S.).
+In Chapter 12 the motivating problem is interpreting SAT scores (the SAT is a standardized test used for college admissions in the United States).
 I start with a simple model that assumes that all SAT questions are equally difficult, but in fact the designers of the SAT deliberately include some questions that are relatively easy and some that are relatively hard.
-I present a second model that includes this feature, and conclude that it doesn’t have a big effect on the results after all.
+I present a second model that accounts for this aspect of the design, and show that it doesn’t have a big effect on the results after all.

-Furthermore, the discrete approach often allows better modeling decisions; in that case, I would rather have an approximate solution to a good model than an exact solution to a bad model.
+Furthermore, the discrete approach often allows better modeling decisions, and I would rather have an approximate solution to a good model than an exact solution to a bad model.

 So I recommend a general process with these steps:

-One benefit of this process is that Step 1 tends to be fast, so you can explore several alternative models before investing heavily in any of them.
+One benefit of this process is that Steps 1 and 2 tend to be fast, so you can explore several alternative models before investing heavily in any of them.

-You can download these files one at a time when you need them, or you
+You can download these files one at a time as you need them, or you

 http://thinkbayes.com/thinkbayes_code.zip.
 This file also